 Willbank House 57 Willis Street, Te Aro, Wellington

 There’s a special feeling when you walk into Unity Books.
 There’s a child-like sense of excitement at the overwhelming array of rainbow-coloured book spines and tables stacked with books devoted to all your favourite genres from cooking to photography, children’s books to biographies.
 Unity Books is an award-winning independent bookshop that specialises in New Zealand and international literature, poetry, history, and nonfiction and they always the latest new releases by award-winning writers.
 Unity Book staff are a delightful mix of literary-lovers who will help you hunt down what you’re looking for.
-This is a place where people of all ages and all interests can easy while away some time.

 Rough Peel Music

 Rough Peel Music is one of those stores you could spend hours browsing to discover new and old music or rediscover old favourites.
 The store has a great selection of new and used vinyl, CDs, DVDs and even some cassette tapes (for those who remember them).
 The Cuba Street store has a chilled out, ‘come as you are’ vibe that makes it a place you’ll want to stay and browse.
 The friendly staff are passionate, knowledgeable and super keen to talk music.

 175 Cuba Street, Te Aro, Wellington